fentonmartin/aappz/docs/index.md

 Description
 -----
-AappZ library is an all in one library for android application.
+AappZ library is an A-Z all in one library for android application.

 Content
 -----